Permutative Preference Alignment from Listwise Ranking of Human Judgments: Experiments

 \subsection{Ablation Study}

-\textbf{Score Function Scale}\quad The hyperparameter $\beta$ controls the scaling of the score function Eq \ref{scores_eq} and the deviation from the base reference policy $\pi_{\text{ref}}$, which is significantly influence models performance.
-Following the common setting in previous works \citep{dpo,simpo, lipo}, we set the hyperparameter space of $\beta$ as $[0.01, 0.05, 0.1, 0.5]$ and conduct sensitivity analysis over broad approaches.
-As illustrated in Fig \ref{fig_combine}, all methods achieve their best performance at $\beta=0.1$ except the SLiC method.
-OPO consistently achieves the best performance on both $\beta=0.05$ and $\beta=0.1$.
-More detailed results are shown in Table \ref{tab_sup_beta}.
+\textbf{Score Function Scale.}\quad The parameter $\beta$ controls the scaling of the score function (Eq \ref{scores_eq}) and the deviation from the base reference policy $\pi_{\text{ref}}$, which significantly influences model performance.
+Following the existing work setting \citep{dpo,simpo, lipo}, we search $\beta$ among $[0.01, 0.05, 0.1, 0.5]$ and conduct sensitivity analysis. \Cref{fig_combine} shows that all methods achieve their best performance at $\beta=0.1$ except SLiC.
+PPA consistently achieves the best performance on both $\beta=0.05$ and $\beta=0.1$.
+Detailed results are in \Cref{tab_sup_beta} of the appendix. \\

-\textbf{List Size}\quad To evaluate the effectiveness of listwise methods in leveraging the sequential structure of multiple responses compared to pairwise methods, we analyze performance across varying list sizes.\footnote{For the Single Pair approach, list sizes remain constant, as detailed in Section \ref{Single Pair}.
-In the case of BPR \citep{BPR}, since it focuses on the expected difference between the best response and others, list size has minimal impact in a random selection context.} The results, presented in Figure \ref{fig_combine}, indicate that models trained with multiple responses (more than two) significantly outperform those using binary responses.
-Many models achieve optimal performance with a list size of 8.
-Notably, the OPO method (Equation \ref{neural_ndcg}) consistently outperforms other approaches when $K>4$, with performance improving as list size increases.
-This trend is also evident across different values of $\beta$, as shown in the supplementary results \ref{tab_sup_list}.

-\textbf{Approximation Accuracy}\quad The temperature parameter $\tau$ controls the approximation accuracy and gradient variance of NeuralNDCG \citep{neuralndcg}.
+\textbf{Approximation Tradeoff.}\quad The temperature parameter $\tau$ controls the approximation accuracy and gradient variance of NeuralNDCG \citep{neuralndcg}.
 We visualize the values of NDCG and NeuralNDCG on specific data and assess model performance with various $\tau$.
-The results, shown in Figure \ref{fig_neural}, reveal that as NeuralNDCG more closely approximates true NDCG, model performance tends to decline.
+The results in \Cref{fig_neural} reveal that as NeuralNDCG more closely approximates true NDCG, model performance tends to decline.
 This may occur because training involves multiple high-quality responses with similar ground truth labels.
-Enforcing responses to conform to NDCG's step-wise structure can reduce the likelihood of these good responses.
-Additionally, as the approximation accuracy of NeuralNDCG increases, more plateaus appear due to NDCG's inherent step-wise nature.
-On these plateaus, gradients become zero, preventing model optimization on these data points.
-A similar observation is confirmed in ApproxNDCG, as discussed in Appendix \ref{appendix_approx}.
+Enforcing responses to conform to NDCG's step-wise structure can reduce the likelihood of good responses.